winterstein/SoGive/pages/faq.md

 			<button class="accordion btn-lg black-font btn-accordion">Where do you get your data from?<span class="pull-right glyphicon glyphicon-plus"></span></button>
 			<div class="panel">
 				<p class="font-18 black-font">
 					We rely as far as possible on data in the public domain.
 This typically means data from the charity’s annual report and accounts, although there are sometimes also impact reports and other sources.
 Sometimes we will supplement those with requests for information from the charity themselves.
+We are also investigating other sources of data.
 				</p>
 			</div>
 			<!-- Cheap vertical space, you can increase or decrease it by changing the em level-->